I’ve got an amazing chili recipe for you today, but first take a look at these startling facts…

 - 2 pounds grass-fed beef, ground coarsely*

-- 3 cups low-sodium beef stock (preferably homemade)
+- 3 cups low-sodium beef or chicken stock (preferably homemade from pasture-raised meats)

 - 1 cup red wine (something you’d drink)